NikoMix/mcp-server-azdo/README.md

 MCP Server for the Azure DevOps Services API, enabling file operations, repository management, search functionality, and more.

+> [!WARNING]
+> This implementation is not yet tested and undergoing active development.

 ### Features

 - **Automatic Branch Creation**: When creating/updating files or pushing changes, branches are automatically created if they don't exist